The Myth of Paper Receipts for Taxes

 What the IRS says about paper receipts

-Freelancers often think they need receipts for every single tax deduction.
+Freelancers often think they need physical receipts for every single tax deduction.
 That's actually a myth.
 To debunk it, we're going straight to the source — the IRS.

 The IRS says to keep records for your business tax deductions indicating: